flyingtoaster0/flyingtoaster0/_posts/2017-06-06-a-series-of-failures.md

 ![Stencil](/assets/numpad_keyboard/a_series_of_failures/stencil1.jpg)

 The next step was aligning the stencil to the board's pads, and securing it.
-I used a very accurate method called "taping them together".
+I used a very precise method called "taping them together".

 ![Stencil](/assets/numpad_keyboard/a_series_of_failures/stencil2.jpg)